e-marchand/MyPMHDI/README.md

 And open your base (or restart if already started).

-🎉 You could now launch the form to edit your project dependencies using the shared method `ShowPackageManagerForm`
+🎉 You could now launch the form to edit your project dependencies using the shared method `ShowPackageManagerForm`. ( [code example](DemoInstall.4dm))

 > [!TIP]
 > You could execute this code in your base too, to create the file